 We respond to all requests we receive from individuals wishing to exercise their data protection rights in accordance with applicable data protection laws.

 We use appropriate technical and organisational measures to protect the personal data that we collect and process about you.
 The measures we use are designed to provide a level of security appropriate to the risk of processing your personal data.

-Specifically, our website servers are located in the United Kingdom, and our third party IT service provider and partners operate in the United Kingdom and New Zealand.
+The information you provide may be processed and stored on cloud servers operated by the service providers and located in data centres within the UK, Switzerland, the EU/EEA and the United States.
 This means that when we collect your personal data we may process it in any of these countries.
-The European Commission considers New Zealand to have an adequate level of protection for personal data .
+The European Commission and the UK Secretary of State considers New Zealand to have an adequate level of protection for personal data .

 However, we have taken appropriate safeguards to require that your personal data will remain protected in accordance with this Privacy Notice.

 We retain personal data we collect from you where we have an ongoing legitimate business need to do so (for example, to provide you with a service you have requested or to comply with applicable legal, tax or accounting requirements).